dwyerdevices/projects/readme.md

 ### Print 1 - Lion Portal

-Lions watch over the Undermountain Portal in the City in the Sky, once guarding against the evils that were foretold to conquer the Undermountain.
+Lions watch over the Undermountain Portal in the City in the Sky, guarding against the evils that were foretold to conquer the Undermountain.

 **Source**: